IDA-FBK/NeuroFuzzyProject/README.md

 # Neuro-Fuzzy project
+This repo contains the code for running a standard and evolutionary version of a Neuro-Fuzzy Inference System.
+We explore the development and application of Evolutionary Algorithms to evolve a Neuro-Fuzzy network in different medical fields.

 ## Directories

 - **data/**: Contains everything related to data.
-  - *Description*: This directory contains the script for loading the datasets.
+  - This directory contains the script for loading the datasets.

 - **experiments/**: Contains everything related to experiments.
-  - *Description*: This directory includes configurations, results, and evaluation scripts.
+  - This directory includes configurations for each dataset, results, and evaluation scripts.
+    - **results/**: Contains results for each dataset used, also subdivided into folders, and an overall summary

-- **models/**: Contains models and operators.
+- **models/**: Contains models, operators, selection and crossover
-  - *Description*: Includes models used and operators (e.g., "and" and "or").
+  - They includes respectively
+    - models used, the creation of individuals for the population and the calculus of the fitness
+    - implementation of AND and OR neurons and operations on those values
+    - selection of the best individuals from the population, eventually with mutation.
+    - performation of crossover between two individuals

 ## Running the Code